-- Overcast: this is easily the best podcast player, with great features for sharing clips and adjusting your listening speed.
+- Overcast: this is easily the best podcast player on iOS and iPadOS, with great features for sharing clips and adjusting your listening speed.

 - Canon 500D: I received this as a gift back in 2009 and continue to be amazed at some of the shots that it produces, even with an amateur like myself behind the lens.

 - Stadium USBKIT Streaming Microphone Set: including a microphone, boom arm, shock mount and pop filter, this is an affordable set-up for recording podcasts and other streamed audio.

 - Shure MOTIV MV5: this is a compact, easy-to-use portable microphone that I use for podcasting—connected to my iPad Pro via Lightning.
 (It also plugs into Macs and PCs.)